tugcekonuklar/msc-computer-science-notes/research-proposal/Home.md

       data and information you can draw from the world, the subject/problem you are studying and, importantly, what you already know and believe.
     * The knowledge that you can obtain from what you are studying is referred to as epistemology (Cornford and Smithson, 2006: 61).
-You can either draw general con- clusions from what you observe and from what you are studying and apply them to other things (positivism), or you can only induce knowledge unique to yourself and the particular situation under study (anti-positivism).
+You can either draw general conclusions from what you observe and from what you are studying and apply them to other things (positivism), or you can only induce knowledge unique to yourself and the particular situation under study (anti-positivism).
 * Deductive reasoning.